Research

 Projects

 APRIL will deliver I0 interconnected research projects (2 per pillar) using the PDRA/F time available to the hub.
 These have been chosen to build core, general-purpose capability within the hub, shall span the duration of the proposed project (Y1-5) and will be led by UoE collaboratively with all academic leads from across the UK.
-The following chart gives an overview of the research activities.

 APRIL HUB'S MAIN TASK